Millom

-Millom is a town and civil parish on the north shore of the estuary of the River Duddon in southwest Cumbria, historically part of Cumberland, England.
+Millom is a town and civil parish on the north shore of the estuary of the River Duddon in southernmost Cumberland, Cumbria, England.
 It is situated just outside the Lake District National Park, about 6 mi north of Barrow-in-Furness (23 mi by road) and 26 mi south of Whitehaven.

-Millom was constructed as a new town, beginning in 1866 and subsumed the village of Holborn Hill.
-Built around ironworks, the town grew to a size of over 10,000 people by the 1960s, but has struggled since the works were closed in 1968.
+Millom was a small village centred on Holy Trinity Church and Millom Castle until the 19th century.
+The modern town developed following the opening of Millom Ironworks in 1866.
+Built around the ironworks, the town subsumed the village of Holborn Hill and grew to a size of over 10,000 people by the 1960s, but has struggled since the works were closed in 1968.
 Culturally, Millom is notable as the birthplace of poet Norman Nicholson, and for its historical links with rugby league.

-The name is Cumbrian dialect for "At the mills".

 History

+In January 2023, six Bronze Age socketed axe heads at a site near Millom.
+The finds were featured in the BBC's Digging for Britain in January 2025.

+The name Millom is derived from the plural form of the Old English myln meaning 'mill'.

 Millom is mentioned in the Domesday Book of 1086 as one of the townships forming the Manor of Hougun which had been held by Tostig Godwinson, Earl of Northumbria.

 Millom Castle is a grade I listed building and scheduled ancient monument which by 1739 was in dilapidated condition.

 In 1251 a market charter was granted by King Henry III of England to John de Huddleston, Lord of Millom.

 Millom is the most southerly town in the historic county of Cumberland.

-The Whitehaven & Furness Junction Railway opened a station in 1850 known as 'Holborn Hill Halt' until Millom new town was built in 1866.
+The Whitehaven & Furness Junction Railway opened a station in 1850, which was known as 'Holborn Hill Halt' until the new town of Millom was built in 1866.
 It was taken over by the Furness Railway in 1866.

-A map of 1862 shows that all that existed was a small hamlet by the name of Holborn Hill on the northwest side of the railway line.
-It had a railway station, inn and a tile and brickworks.
-By 1899 a small town had grown up here, with terraced streets on either side of the railway, a public library, police station, banks, hotels, school, market square and allotments.
+A map of 1862 shows that there was a small hamlet by the name of Holborn Hill on the northwest side of the railway line.
+It had a railway station, an inn and a tile and brickworks.
+By 1899 the small town of Millom had grown up, with terraced streets on either side of the railway, a public library, police station, banks, hotels, school, market square and allotments.